-PIF issues a full set of annual audited financial statements within 90 days of year end.
+PIF issues a full set of annual audited financial statements including notes to the financial statements and disclosure of accounting policies within 90 days of year end.
 The financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") and audited by an international audit firm.

-The financial statements form a part of PIF's annual report which also provides information about the performance of PIF's various investments.
+The financial statements form a part of PIF's annual report which also provides additional information about the performance of PIF's investments.
 The annual report is widely distributed and posted on PIF's website.